-I wish to acknowledge the support of the Assistant Chief Executive Officer, my request to contact public health nurses.
+I wish to acknowledge the support of the Assistant Chief Executive Officer, Community Health Division of Health and Community Services Western who approved my request to contact public health nurses.
 As well, acknowledgments must be given to the public health nurses who provided me with their assistance.